ClearcodeHQ/sfbulk/_sources/process.txt

 #.
 Check batch status (optional).

-   When all batches have either completed or failed, retrieve the result for each batch.
+   When all batches have either completed or failed, retrieve the status for each batch.

     .. code-block:: python